 Sitting together for a Christmas day meal is a worldwide tradition, but what is served during the festive season differs from country to country.
 Europe has an extensive history with this particular holiday and each country has diverse ways of preparing and enjoying traditional Christmas dishes.

 We’ve fallen in love with the holiday season in Europe, and part of the reason is because of the thrilling Christmas markets and the divine traditional Christmas foods they sell there.
 Out of all of the best things to do in Europe at this time of year, we think that visiting Christmas markets tops the list.

-As a matter of fact, we enjoy European Christmas markets so much that we’ve spent the last three Decembers on the Continent!
+As a matter of fact, we enjoy European Christmas markets so much that we’ve spent three Decembers on the Continent!

 We’ve discovered a list of scrumptious European Christmas food traditions along the way, and it’s all here in this article.

 Cozy up for the festive season and indulge in some of the most delicious Christmas food and drinks from Europe with your family and friends.
 Get ready to enjoy the flavors and traditions of assorted European cultures through festive food with our favorite Christmas food list.

 Lebkuchen is a spicy, sweet biscuit that has all the makings of all the most delightful food for Christmas.
 These decadent biscuits come to us from Germany and are one of the most popular Christmas foods in the country.
 Good thing you can also find them on Amazon, otherwise a lot of German expats would be sad during the holidays.